An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings

 for all sufficiently large $d$. \end{theorem} \begin{remark} As $B$ is the linear combination of a (shifted) Wishart matrix and independent GOE matrices, its limiting eigenvalue density is given by an additive free convolution of a Marchenko-Pastur law with a semicircle law.
 Explicit formulas for the limiting density function

 can be found in \cite[Appendix A]{cheng2013SpectrumRandom}.
-As a consequence of Theorem~\ref{thm:equivalence}, the spectral distribution of $A$ converges weakly almost surely to the same limit $\rho_\mathrm{fc}(E)$ as $d \to \infty$. \end{remark} \begin{remark} Note that those components of $A$ associated with indices $k < \ell$ do not play any role in the equivalent model given by $B$.
-This is because those ``low-order'' components $\set{A_k}_{k < \ell}$ are essentially low-rank matrices whose ranks are of order $O(d^{\ell-1})$.
-Thus they do not contribute to the limiting spectrum density of the $n \times n$ matrix with $n \asymp d^\ell$.
-See Lemma~\ref{lemma:omit_low_order} for details. \end{remark}
+As a consequence of Theorem~\ref{thm:equivalence}, the spectral distribution of $A$ converges weakly almost surely to the same limit $\rho_\mathrm{fc}(E)$ as $d \to \infty$. \end{remark} \begin{remark} It is important to note that the components of $A$ associated with indices $k < \ell$ do not play any role in the equivalent model given by $B$ in \eref{B}.
+This is due to the fact that the ``low-order'' components $\set{A_k}_{k < \ell}$ are essentially low-rank matrices with ranks on the order of $\mathcal{O}(d^{\ell-1})$.
+As a result, they do not contribute to the limiting spectrum density of the $n \times n$ matrix when $n \asymp d^\ell$.
+For a more detailed explanation, see Lemma~\ref{lemma:omit_low_order}. \end{remark}